email@example.com • (206) 546-4559

 (206) 546-5823 • 2900 Building, Room 2910

 The Community Employment Program (CEP) at Shoreline Community College is a grant-funded program within Student Support Programs.
-CEP primarily serves adults with developmental disabilities and provides comprehensive individualized services in support of campus academics/integration and community-based employment.
-To receive services, students must be eligible for funding through the State of Washington Developmental Disabilities Administration.
+CEP primarily serves adults with developmental disabilities and provides comprehensive individualized services in support of community-based employment.
+To receive services, students must be eligible for funding through the State of Washington’s Developmental Disabilities Administration or through the Division of Vocational Rehabilitation.
 For those not eligible for this funding, there is a private pay option.

 (206) 546-4594 • 5000 Building (FOSS), Room 5245

 The Counseling Center provides free, confidential, and professional counseling services, resources, and referral to support the academic and personal success, health, and well-being of our students and campus community.

 Students often visit the Counseling Center to discuss a wide variety of topics: depression, anxiety, relationship concerns, and stress management; indecision about major or career path; and academic concerns such as failing grades, struggling with a subject, or managing a learning disability.
 The Center also supports students who may be feeling suicidal or in crisis.

 Counselors provide consultation to faculty, staff, parents, or friends who may be concerned about a student and facilitate guided referral to campus and community resources.

 Beyond individual services, the Counseling Center offers a variety of workshops, presentations, and activities supporting wellness and health promotion.